ruby-hyperloop/todo-tutorial/README.md

 Once you are comfortable with Hyperloop, transitioning your app back to your normal development environment is as easy as doing a git pull of your saved repo.

-**If you want to go ahead as setup hyperloop on your development machine follow the [instructions here:](https://github.com/ruby-hyperloop/rails-clone-and-go)
+**If you want to go ahead as setup hyperloop on your development machine follow these [instructions.](https://github.com/ruby-hyperloop/rails-clone-and-go)**

 Continue for Cloud9 setup: